netease-youdao/QAnything/README.md

 * Display the upload progress of all files in the knowledge base.
 * Display the progress of uploading a single file in the knowledge base, and the time consumed in each stage of the upload.
 * Question and answer information statistics, including time consumption at each stage of question and answer, token consumption, model information, etc.
-* User information statistics, including total number of uploaded files, total time consumed, question and answer history records, etc. (coming soon)
+* User information statistics, including total number of uploaded files, total time consumed, question and answer history records, etc.

 ### Problem fixed
 * The xlsx file format supports parsing multiple sheets.